 At low tide the remains of an ancient sunken forest appear in the sands of Borth and Ynyslas in Ceredigion.
 Situated at the gateway of Dyfi National Nature Reserve, the sight of 4,000 year old oak, pine and birch trees peeping through the sand is an arresting sight.

 According to legend, this is the lost land of Cantre’r Gwaelod.

 J.J Williams, Welsh poet

 And as the sandy silence stays with me till I sleep, the bells of Cantre’r Gwaelod are ringing in the deep…"

-The 12th century cathedral, built from dusky purple sandstone, is one of Wales’ most iconic religious sites and sits tucked away near the River Alun.
+St Davids, a 12th century cathedral built from dusky purple sandstone, is one of Wales’ most iconic religious sites and sits tucked away near the River Alun.
 So legendary is this site, that in the 12th century the Pope decreed that two pilgrimages to St Davids in Pembrokeshire were equal to a trip to Rome, and three matched one to Jerusalem.
 The legacy of Saint David (the man) lives on every 1st March in Wales – a day of concerts, eisteddfodau (festivals of literature, music and performance) and parades.